 - Esteem > Accomplishment vs. Failure

-And if you take them a step further you can take this value scales and map them to different types of stories.
+If you take them a step further you can take these value scales and map them to different types of stories—or plot types.
 Here's how it works:

-- Life vs. a Fate Worse than Death: Thriller, Horror, Mystery Stories
+- Life vs. Fate Worse than Death: Thriller, Horror, Mystery Stories

-- Maturity vs. Naiveté: Coming of Age stories
+- Maturity vs. Immaturity: Coming of Age stories

 How does that work practically?
 Let's look at a couple of examples: